avisionx/sourcerer-profile-chart/README.md

 <!-- ADD TO YOUR PROFILE -->

 ## Add to your Profile
-Easiest way to add chart to your Github like [https://github.com/avisionx](https://github.com/avisionx) is by creating a pull request and adding your username in `username.js` It will be updated weekly and will be free forever :smile: or to set it up yourself goto [Installation](#installation) section.
+Easiest way to add chart to your Github like [https://github.com/avisionx](https://github.com/avisionx) is by creating a pull request and adding your username in `username.js`.
+I'll merge the PR really soon then you can simply go on using your own chart like shown below in [Usage](#usage) section, it will be updated weekly and will be free forever :smile: or to set it up yourself goto [Installation](#installation) section.

 <!-- ABOUT THE PROJECT -->